untoreh/home/docs/wsl.md

 - emacs
 - firefox (maybe since it is run under windows..)
 - borgbackup (this requires WSL paths support)
+- dhclient (because we give our linux VM a dedicated LAN IP)
+- syncthing
+- sshd

 So...only three for now...